In Memoriam: September 11, 2001

 Cal Thomas

 These are just some of the countless people who rose to the aid of their fellow men in a moment of panic and terror.
-The New York police and fire departments, employees of the World Trade Center, Pentagon, and passersby all took part in an effort to overcome the impossible.
+The New York police and fire departments, employees of the World Trade Center and Pentagon, and passersby all participated in an effort to overcome the impossible.

 • Heroes are everywhere.